 If you are not a regular rider, you can also go for an electric bike offered by the BiciMAD public program.
 This way, you will benefit from the electric technology with pedaling assistance.

-Most visitors consider Madrid to be a heaven for shopaholics.
+Most visitors consider Madrid to be a haven for shopaholics.

 If you are traveling solo to Madrid there are many places you can check out.
 And, in general, prices are more affordable than in other major cities.